mozilla/bedrock/docs/contentful.rst

 Emoji legend for content models
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-🔗 this component is referenced by ID in bedrock (at the moment that is just the
-homepage but could be used to connect single components for display on non-contentful
-pages.
-For example: the latest feature box on /new)
-📄 this component is a page, it will include meta data for the page, a folder, and slug
+* 📄 this component is a page, it will include meta data for the page, a folder, and slug
-🎁 this is a layout wrapper for another component
+* 🎁 this is a layout wrapper for another component
-✏️ this component includes editable content, not just layout config
+* ✏️ this component includes editable content, not just layout config
-♟ this component is suitable for inclusion as an inline entry in a rich text field
+* ♟ this component is suitable for inclusion as an inline entry in a rich text field
-➡️ this component can be embedded without a layout wrapper
+* ➡️ this component can be embedded without a layout wrapper

 Naming conventions for content models